ibm-cloud-docs/dl/vrf-on-ibm-cloud.md

    * 166.9.0.0/16( used by the private endpoint service)
    * Any IP ranges assigned to your VLANs on the IBM platform.

-The following ranges are now available with {{site.data.keyword.cloud_notm}} Direct Link 2.0 and VPC Gen 2 only:
+The following ranges are now available with {{site.data.keyword.cloud_notm}} Direct Link 2.0 only:

    * 10.0.0.0/14
    * 10.200.0.0/14